For Immediate Release: Friday, Jan. 16, 2015

 All these movements are working to protect and expand the rights that Dr. King and others fought so hard for during the Civil Rights era.

-The Center for Community Change is working toward tackling the many issues that cause poverty in this country.
+Community Change is working toward tackling the many issues that cause poverty in this country.
 We are convinced that grassroots and social movements can create an economy that’s powered by equity and sustained by fairness.

 Dr. King has taught us that while the arc of the moral universe may be long, it only bends toward justice when we work together to make change.”